kaje94/beyojar/README.md

 # Start the expo development server and launch the Android app by running:
 $ npm run start:android
+# Either an android emulator or an android device with usb-debugging turned on, must be available

 # Start the expo development server and launch the IOS app by running:
 $ npm run start:ios
+# Xcode must to available in order to run this command

 # Start the expo development server and launch the expo app in a browser by running:
 $ npm run start:web